Book 2 - Part 4: Binding Evil - Chapter One

 “The way I see it, mom, the only way I’ll ever get the hang of it, is to just keep it on and use it as normally as I can.
 Other than taking it off to shower or clean the sweat build up to keep my thigh clean, I’m wearing it all the time.”

 Of course, Baker wasn’t always close by him as she still had a job to do.
 She also has a relationship she had yet to explain to Stevie.
 A full, to half-time relationship with Ed Manning.

-But in light of all that happened, things were quiet and without further incident, and she knew, sooner or later, Stevie would have to know.
+But considering with what happened, things were quiet and without further incident, and she knew, eventually, Stevie would have to know.